How Truly Natural Healing Actually Works

 serious?)

-in the event of a general sanitation strike?
-Business as usual?
+the event of a general sanitation strike?
+Business as usual? --- For a

---- For a few days, perhaps --- until the enclosed pick-up area
+few days, perhaps --- until the enclosed pick-up area outside the back

-outside the back door got full.
-Then trash would start to accumulate
+door got full.
+Then trash would start to accumulate INSIDE the back

-INSIDE the back door, then along the back corridor, finally in ALL
+door, then along the back corridor, finally in ALL the corridors (the

-the corridors (the "arteries" of all the building's activity); until
+"arteries" of all the building's activity); until everyone is stepping

-(We notice when "flesh wounds" heal slowly, but internal
+wounds" heal slowly, but internal deterioration may remain unrecognized

 deadline pressure to "produce", and repeated attempts to resolve the